cjacker/opensource-toolchain-w80x-air101-air103/README.md

 ## for LuatOS

-LuatOS hasn't a standard programming tool, because it's a software and not a hardware. how to program it depends on specific hardware platform.
-For ARM based SOC, it can be programmbed by CMSIS-DAP, ST-Link, etc. For AIR101 / 103, since it's C-Sky XT804, LuatOS will use `wm_tool` to program to target device, actually we already use `wm_tool` with wm_sdk.
+LuatOS is a OS software and not a hardware, how to program it heavily depends on specific hardware platform.
+- For ARM based SOC, it can be programmbed by CMSIS-DAP, ST-Link, etc.
+- For ESP32, it can be programmed by `esptool.py`.
+- For AIR101 / 103, since it's based on C-Sky XT804, it can be programmed by `wm_tool`.

+In general, you can treat firmwares of LuatOS as two part:
+- the base firmware, upstream shipped the pre-built release in `soc` file format, and you can also build it yourself.
+- the script firmware, lua script you write to run upon base firmware.

+The base firmware can be programmed once and only need to re-program when it has update.
+The script firmware is what we will write and will be programmed to target device many times.

-LuatTools is close source flash tool for Windows provided by LuatOS upstream, and it can not support Linux even with 'wine'.
+LuatTools is upstream close source flash tool for Windows provided by LuatOS upstream, and it can not support Linux even with 'wine'.
 Honestly speaking, the linux supporting from upstream is not very well since they all may use windows as first development platform.

-After talked with the author of LuatOS, I decided to write a set of utilities named [luatos-utils](https://github.com/cjacker/luatos-utils) for linux to make things easy.
+After talked with the author of LuatOS, I decided to write a set of utilities named [luatos-utils](https://github.com/cjacker/luatos-utils) for linux to make things easier.

 ```
 git clone https://github.com/cjacker/luatos-utils.git